 To introduce digital literacy skills , I would use a comic as a hook for students.
 For example, this comic would be a good example to start with for older students.

 To continue to keep students engaged, I would utilize this website.
 Using this, students can use their experiences with social media to the test to analyze fake social media profiles.

 Once students have background on identifying news that is false, I would use this website to spot fake headlines as a large or small group discussion.

-Additionally, this interactive chart can allow students to search independently for media bias with an interactive chart.
+Additionally, this interactive chart can allow students to search independently for media bias.

 Often, I find that important topics such as this one is taught as a "one off" lesson or unit, and then it's put on the back burner.
 This is a resource that could be used weekly either individually, in small groups or as a whole class to reiterate the important of digital literacy.